SAFc open the market for clean energy in aviation.

 This approach recognizes that SAF does two types of work:

 SAFc cover both an aircraft’s direct emissions (Scope 1) and a company’s indirect emissions (Scope 3) associated with employee flights or air cargo deliveries.
 Responsibility for the same emissions may be shared by different parties under different scopes according to carbon accounting guidance.
-SAFc gives those parties the ability to legitimately share credit for the carbon reduction achieved when SAF displaces fossil jet fuel in the supply chain.
+SAFc give those parties the ability to legitimately share credit for the carbon reduction achieved when sustainable aviation fuel is blended with traditional jet fuel and added to the supply chain.

-SAFc are what’s known as insets, which means they deliver carbon reduction within the same sector as the emissions are generated.
-The World Economic Forum and RMI developed the SAFc model in 2021 in response to the challenges of scaling the supply of SAF more quickly and helping companies reduce their Scope 3 carbon footprints.
+SAF certificates are what’s known as insets, which means they deliver carbon reduction within the sector where the emissions are generated.
+The World Economic Forum and RMI developed the SAFc model in 2021 in response to the challenges of scaling the supply of SAF more quickly and helping companies reduce their Scope 3 carbon footprints without compromising growth or competitiveness.

 How SAFc Work